Houston Jones Act Lawyers

 Maritime Lawyers Protecting Injured Seaman Nationwide

 If you have recently been injured while offshore, it is important that you have an injury lawyer on your side who is well-versed in the Jones Act and other pieces of maritime law.
 At Arnold & Itkin, we recognize the importance of these types of claims.
 We are prepared to go the distance in our efforts to help our clients obtain the best outcome possible—fighting for the just outcome that they deserve.

 Our team has secured billions of dollars for injured clients all along our shores, including more than two dozen crew members of the Deepwater Horizon.
 We are the leading offshore injury lawyers in the nation, fighting on behalf of oil rig employees, ship crew members, and other at-sea maritime workers.
 Our legal insight and professional opinion on the maritime industry have been featured on networks like CNN, the Houston Chronicle, ABC News, and more.
 When you want proven courtroom warriors, we are the name oil corporations and shipping companies fear most.

 Call (888) 493-1629 today to speak with our team!
 We’re happy to help answer your questions.

-"Once they came here, they pretty much told me, they just wanted me to get back focusing on trying to continue living my life without the lawsuit going on.
+"Once they came here, they pretty much told me they just wanted me to get back focusing on trying to continue living my life without the lawsuit going on.
 They just wanted me to focus back on my family and just having that peace in life.
 They told me they were pretty much going to handle everything, I wasn’t going to have to worry about anything—which they held up to that.
 Just knowing that they were going to do everything that they could to make sure that they find out the truth, to make sure we were taken care of for life.
-Just seeing that they actually cared, and I truly believed that they actually cared and wanted the best for the families.
+Just seeing that they actually cared.
+I truly believed that they actually cared and wanted the best for the families.
 They didn’t just think you were a number.
 They actually care."- Tinisha T.